 Flowers should be delivered to the Church on the day of the funeral.
 Following the Mass flowers may be left as a donation to the church for the altar.

 Music is an integral part of the Funeral Rite.
-Family members, with guidance from the parish staff, will choose appropriate liturgical music for the funeral.
-Ordinarily, parish accompanists and cantors lead liturgical music during the funeral.
+With guidance from the parish staff, family members will choose appropriate liturgical music for the funeral.
+Ordinarily, parish accompanists and cantors lead the music during the funeral.
 Alternative arrangements will be considered only after consultation with the Director of Music.

 Words of Remembrance

 Some families wish to have a family member or friend offer words of remembrance in honor of the person who died.
 This is best done at the funeral home during the wake service or afterward at a reception.
 However, words of remembrance may also be given at the church during the funeral service after the homily.
 If this option is chosen, one person should be identified as the one to offer Words of Remembrance.
 It is helpful to have them written out.
 The words of remembrance may last no longer than five minutes.

 The Bereavement Coordinator for funeral planning will create a program and will include a photo of the deceased on the cover, readings and music selections.

 We hope that through our service at this very difficult time, you will find in St. Columbkille Catholic Community a vital support and great testimony of how our Christian spirituality makes a difference.
 If you are not already a parishioner, perhaps you and your family members would consider joining our Parish family to guide you to the path of growing in faith.